pow-auth/pow/README.md

 * The credentials and session are renewed when user updates

 Some of the above is based on [https://www.owasp.org/](OWASP) recommendations.

+## Other libraries

+[PowAssent](https://github.com/danschultzer/pow_assent) - Multi-provider support for Pow with strategies for Twitter, Github, Google, Facebook and more

 ## LICENSE